EQ Bank Card Agreement

 (b) you promptly reported the loss or theft of the Card or PIN to EQ Bank in accordance with this Agreement.

 Your Card can only be used if the Balance on your Card is sufficient to cover your Transaction and any fees.
 Otherwise, the Transaction will generally be declined.
-However, if a Transaction occurs despite there being an insufficient Balance on your Card, due to a systems malfunction or for any other reason, or there is a negative Balance on your Card for any reason, you will owe us any amount required to bring the Card Balance out of a negative Balance and any fees.
+However, if a Transaction occurs despite there being an insufficient Balance on your Card, due to a systems malfunction or for any other reason, or there is a negative Balance on your Card for any reason, you will owe us any amount required to bring the Card Balance out of a negative Balance and any fees, and your Card may be restricted.
 You agree to reimburse us for that amount within 30 days.
-If you fail to pay such amount within 30 days, your Card may be restricted.
 Notwithstanding this, we shall have the rights set out in Section 22 and we may at any time remove funds from your Savings Plus Account(s) or any other accounts you have with us to pay any outstanding Card debts or other obligations you owe to us.

 20 EQ Bank’s Liability